rasberry/RndWallpaper/Readme.md

 * add more platforms (linux?)
 * add an option to choose sequential images instead of just random ones from a folder
 * maybe add a way to setup an image rss feed by changing windows settings
-* maybe add an information action which shows current settings
 * maybe add a change settings action
 * maybe add a way to download images from some sources (not sure where tho)
 * add a way to change the lock screen also